lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 # Overview

 Implements **Step 5: ANGSD parameter sweep** of the spruceGBS pipeline.

----
+This section describes the motivation and implementation of the sweep, and the data analysis and results are part of [Step 6: Analyze parameter sweep](https://github.com/lxsllvn/spruceGBS/blob/main/06_sweep_results/README.md).

 ---

 # Contents